The local image problem for complex analytic maps

 \subsection{Gap lines}

 \

-The case (a) of Theorem \ref{t:main1} is clear.
-In order to test the ``locally open'' possibility in Theorem \ref{t:main1}(b) we introduce the notion of ``gap line'', which loosely speaking means a line germ in the target which does not contain points of the image except of $0\in \bC^{2}$.
+In order to test the ``locally open'' possibility in Theorem \ref{t:main1}(i)(b) we introduce the notion of ``gap line'', which loosely speaking means a line germ in the target which does not contain points of the image except of $0\in \bC^{2}$.